IBM-Bluemix-Docs/ComposeForRethinkDB/dashboard-settings.md

 ![Updating the RethinkDB password](./images/rethink-update-password.png "The automatic password generator")

-The changes take effect when you click on the **Update Password** button.
-This will change the credentials that you and your services use to connect and is a part of your service's connection string.
+Click **Update Password**.
+You will be asked to confirm the change.
+Click **Update Password** in the dialog to confirm the new password, or cancel to cancel the change.
 The _Deployment Details_ pane will show the progress of the running job.

+**Note:** Changing the password changes the credentials that you and your services use to connect, and invalidates your service's connection string.
+It can also result in downtime.

 ### Updating Connected Applications
 Changing the password will invalidate the existing connection string and generate a new one.
 This will cause a service interruption until connected applications are updated with the new connection string.
 You will have to do this by suppling the new connection string to your applications.